mikependon/RepoDB.NET/pages/extensibilities/statementbuilder.md

 ## Statement Builder

-A statement builder is the object that is being used by the core library to generate the SQL statements for all operations.
+A statement builder is an object that is being used by the library to generate the SQL statements for all operations.
 To be more practical, when you call the [QueryAll](/operation/queryall) operation, a SQL statement below is being constructed via statement builder and is being executed by the engine against the database.

 You have to use the [BaseStatementBuilder](/class/basestatementbuilder) class when implementing a customized statement builder.
-With this, some methods of the [IStatementBuilder](/interface/istatementbuilder) interface were already implemented.
-Once you have inherited this class, you also inherit such implementations.
+With this, some methods of the [IStatementBuilder](/interface/istatementbuilder) interface were already implemented and you as well automatically inheritted such implementations.

 > We recommend to use the [BaseStatementBuilder](/class/basestatementbuilder) over [IStatementBuilder](/interface/istatementbuilder) when creating a customized statement builder.

 #### Pre-requisites

 - The naming to this object must be "Desired Name" + "StatementBuiler" (ie: SqlServerStatementBuiler).
-- The implementation must be internal.
+- The implementation must be "internal sealed".
 - The namespace must be "RepoDb.StatementBuilders".
 - The class must be residing inside the "StatementBuilders" folder.